Rules of the Victoria University of Wellington Tramping Club Incorporated (VUWTC Inc.)

 14.2 Membership is terminated in the following ways:

-(a) On the 31st of March of the year following payment of fees.
+(a) At the end of the term specified by the membership subscription.
+Terms are determined by the Committee.
 Members may renew membership in advance of the date of cessation.

 (b) If, for any reason whatsoever, the Committee is of the view that a Member is breaching the Rules or acting in a manner inconsistent with the purposes of the Society, the Committee may give written notice of this to the Member (“the Committee’s Notice”).
 The Committee’s Notice must: